Gabriella439/dhall-manual/manuscript/02-Defaults.md

 ## Next steps

 The final record at the end of the file is now more concise, but as a result the preceding schema definitions now dwarf the actual program configuration.
 Fortunately, these schema definitions are reusable across all Mergify configuration files, so we can factor them out into a separate package that we can share with others.
-Or we can tuck them away in a separate file even if we don't plan to share them, just so that we don't need to look at them.
+Or we can tuck them away in a separate file even if we don't plan to share them, just so that we don't have to stare at them.

-The next chapter covers how to package reusable utilities in an opinionated project layout.
+The next chapter covers how to factor out definitions like these into separate files and organizing things to follow an opinionated project layout.